atapas/nextjs-playground/README.md

 NEXT_PUBLIC_TWITTER_LINK=<YOUR_TWITTER_LINK>
 ```

-> Please Not: The app runs without these environment variables.
+> Please Note: The app runs without these environment variables.
 These just makes it more fun!

 Run this command,